-- The Operations Team shall have a staffing plan with all roles in the operations plan filled with identified personnel. - The Operations Team must understand the state of the system that is being handed over to them and be able to execute the detailed plan to efficiently in order to capture store and process science quality images.
+- The Operations Team shall have a staffing plan with all roles in the operations plan filled with identified personnel. - The Operations Team shall demonstrate they can operate the delivered Rubin System to efficiently capture, store, and process science quality images.